ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-12-12
+## 2024-12-11

-Brainstorming new ideas
+Reflecting on programming journey

-> Code like everybody is watching.
+> Every expert was once a beginner.

 *Auto-generated commit for activity tracking*